 Required Documentation and Forms

-To support your claim for spouse exemption, you will need to provide specific documentation.
-This includes:
+To support your claim for spouse exemption, you will typically need to provide:

 Impact of Spouse Exemption on Estate Planning

-In the context of UK inheritance tax rules, spouse exemption offers a significant benefit for married couples and civil partners, enabling them to transfer assets efficiently between each other without incurring inheritance tax liabilities.
+In the context of UK inheritance tax rules, spouse exemption offers a significant benefit for married couples and civil partners — but it needs to be used as part of a broader strategy, not as a plan in itself.

 Role in Comprehensive Estate Plans